How To Spring Clean Your Retail Store With This Checklist

 For your Records

-7. This is a good time to make sure your employee files are correct with emergency numbers and addresses and to be sure that you have all I-9s.
+7. This is a good time to ensure that your employee files have the correct emergency numbers and addresses and that you have all I-9s.

 9. How many outstanding POs do you have?
 Go through them religiously and cancel if they are still on backorder.
 There’s nothing worse to your cash flow than a forgotten shipment.